thomaspatzke/EQUEL/README.md

 to address the plugin.
 The following plugin types are specified according to the expression syntax and semantics defined
 above:

-* search/filter plugin: generates a query DSL expression
+* search/search modifier plugin: generates a query DSL expression
 * aggregation plugin: adds/nests an aggregation expression to a ElasticSearch Query DSL query.
 * postprocessing plugin: gets an ElasticSearch result tree, changes it and passes it to the next postprocessing module or to all following output modules.